HWIDChanger

 Kernel driver safety: what we ship vs. what you should fear

-A kernel driver runs at Ring 0, the highest privilege level on Windows.
-A buggy or malicious driver can do anything — reformat the disk, leak data, install a rootkit.
-People are right to be wary.
+A kernel driver runs at Ring 0 — the highest privilege level in Windows.
+A buggy or malicious one can do almost anything: leak data, install a rootkit, even stop the system from booting.
+People are right to be cautious about any tool that installs one.